polterguy/phosphorusfive-dox/chapter-6.md

 Hyperlambda and Phosphorus Five is a unique programming platform, since it among other things, doesn't contain the concept of a *"variable"*.
 This is because everything can be modified, as you execute your lambda objects.
 Hence, arguably, everything becomes a potential variable in P5.

-However, often you need to store some kind of temporary variable, which you change throughout the execution of your code.
-For such scenarios, you have 4 basic Active Events you can use;
+However, often you need to store some kind of temporary variable, which you change during the execution of your lambda.
+For such scenarios, you have 4 basic Active Events you can use.

-- **[set]**, changes a single node, value or name
+- **[set]**, changes nodes, its values, or its names
-- **[add]**, appends a new child node to an existing node
+- **[add]**, appends children nodes to existing nodes
-- **[insert-before]**, inserts a node, in your tree, before a specified node
+- **[insert-before]**, inserts nodes, before some specified nodes
-- **[insert-after]**, the opposite of the above
+- **[insert-after]**, inserts nodes, after some specified nodes

 These four Active Events, allows you to modify your lambda objects, during the execution of your lambda.
 Notice, the **[set]** event, can in addition to changing a node, also completely remove it.
 Hence, with these four events, you have all *"CRUD"* operations available for your lambda objects.

 **Definition**; *"CRUD"* is an acronym, and means *"Create, Remove, Update and Delete"*, and is a reference to all the 4 basic operations necessary to be able to dynamically *"mold"* an object, in any of the necessary axis, to be able to *"create anything you wish, starting from any given starting point"*.

+All of these Active Events, can be given multiple destinations.
+This means that a single invocation, might change multiple things.

 ## The [set] event